‘Our aim is to get promoted’ – This is likely what 6-8 of the teams in each AIL division will be saying for the upcoming season.

 Home teams on average score 22.4 points and away teams 19.5.
 Of the 321 fixtures recorded, 184 were home wins (57.3%), 132 away wins (41.1%) and 5 draws (1.5%).

 12.3 points is the average margin of victory, with 2 being the most frequent margin of victory, closely followed by a margin of 1 and 7 (Bonus Point margin).

 Home teams average margin of victory is 13.4 and 11.2 points for away teams.

 There is a large variance between clubs, Clontarf won 2% more of their away matches (68%) compared to their home matches (66%) and Cork Con had a 39% higher win ratio at home (91%) vs away (52%).

 It is obviously unsurprising that home teams win more in the AIL.
 Knowing these win rates at home and away, teams can now know if they struggled more on the road or at home relative to the rest of the league.
 The average team (finishing 5th/6th) should be winning 3.7 games on the road per season and 5.2 games at home.

 Knowing this information may or may not impact any on field decisions but will allow you to measure yourselves in defence and attack more accurately, which can influence your priorities for training, recruitment, logistics and retention.

 BF Sports Analysis, leading in providing analysis for the All Ireland League, looks forward to the 2019-20 season as we deliver more content for teams and the public.
-Subscribe below, if you are viewing this on your phone or to the side near the top on a desktop to stay updated.
+Subscribe below to stay updated.

 If you are a club and are interested in finding out more about our analysis services, including; match analysis, animated playbook creation, sponsored match highlights and consultancy, please contact email@example.com.